 This webinar will cover how individuals with cognitive-communication disorders have impaired self-regulation related to poor awareness of their strengths and weaknesses.
 This strains relationships and increases burden on communication partners.
 Motivational interviewing is a counseling technique designed to facilitate self-determination and motivation to change behaviors.
 As such, it is a powerful tool for self-monitoring and self-regulation.
 This presentation will address ways to incorporate motivational interviewing in goal setting and self-evaluation of goal achievement.
 Further, techniques such as video review can be used to scaffold self-assessment.

-Registration - Motivational Interview Webinar
+Recording - Motivational Interview Webinar

 Building Blocks of Learning & Pediatric Brain Injury: Revolutionizing School Supports & Shifting Paradigms